 The more the years pass, the more you find your skin losing the shine and elasticity that it once had.
 Now what?
-You either ignore skin health, citing the lack of time, or tend to overdo it, using all the actives that you come to know about.
-And neither of these help your skin in the long-term.
-The only way to go about it is knowing the ingredients that suit your skin type, how and when to use them, and then make a conscious decision accordingly.
+You either ignore skin health, citing the lack of time or tend to overdo it, using all the actives that you come to know about.
+And neither of these helps your skin in the long term.
+The only way to go about it is to know the ingredients that suit your skin type, how and when to use them, and then make a conscious decision accordingly.

 The Channel 46 has collaborated with Mini Sood Banerjee, Assistant Director & Head of Marketing at Innisfree, to know 5 skincare fads you should steer clear of and 4 that you should definitely include in your daily routine.

 5 Skincare Fads You Should Avoid

 1. Avoid Storing DIY Skincare Treatments